 The foundation of the fourth industrial revolution will largely depend upon Data and Connectivity.
 Analysis Services capable of developing or creating data mining solutions will play a key role in this regard.
 It could assist in analyzing and predicting outcomes of customer purchasing behavior for targeting potential buyers.
 Data will become a new natural resource and the process of extracting relevant information from this unsorted data will assume immense importance.
-As such, proper understanding of the term – Data Mining, its processes, and application could help us in developing a holistic approach about this buzzword.
+As such, a proper understanding of the term – Data Mining, its processes, and application could help us develop a holistic approach to this buzzword.

 Data Mining Basics and its Techniques

 Data mining, also known as Knowledge Discovery in Data (KDD) is about searching large stores of data to uncover patterns and trends that go beyond simple analysis.
-This, however, is not a single step solution but a multi-step process and completed in various stages.
+This, however, is not a single-step solution but a multi-step process and is completed in various stages.
 These include:

 1] Data gathering and Preparation